-The authors acknowledge Catherine Crouzeix for the invaluable unique collection of data recorded in an underground quarry in Vincennes and thank the two anonymous reviewers for their comments and suggestions that did help improving presentation of the results of the heat experiments in an isolated room of the quarry.
+Acknowledgements.
+The authors acknowledge Catherine Crouzeix for the invaluable unique collection of data recorded in an underground quarry in Vincennes and thank the two anonymous reviewers for their comments and suggestions that helped improve the presentation of the results of the heat experiments in an isolated room of the quarry.